GCHQ: CESG

 In October 1969, CESD was merged into GCHQ and becoming Communications-Electronic Security Group (CESG).

 In 1977 CESG relocated from Eastcote to Cheltenham.

 CESG continued as the UK National Technical Authority for information assurance, including cryptography.
 CESG did not manufacture security equipment, but worked with industry to ensure the availability of suitable products and services, while GCHQ itself funded research into such areas, for example to the Centre for Quantum Computation at Oxford University and the Heilbronn Institute for Mathematical Research at the University of Bristol.

 In the 21st century, CESG ran a number of assurance schemes such as CHECK, CLAS, Commercial Product Assurance (CPA) and CESG Assisted Products Service (CAPS).

 Public key encryption

-In late 1969 the concept for public-key encryption was developed and proven by James H. Ellis, who had worked for CESG (and before it, CESD) since 1965.
-Ellis lacked the number theory expertise necessary to build a workable system.
-Subsequently, a feasible implementation scheme via an asymmetric key algorithm was invented by another staff member Clifford Cocks, a mathematics graduate.
-This fact was kept secret until 1997, by which time public key cryptography in the form of RSA (equivalent to Cocks' system) via PGP and SSL had entered widespread use.
+In 1970 the concept for public-key encryption (public key infrastructure) was developed and proven by GCHQ's James H. Ellis.
+Ellis lacked the number theory skills required to build a workable system.
+In 1974 GCHQ mathematician Clifford Cocks had developed a workable public key cryptography algorithm and a workable PKI system.
+Cocks's system was not available in the public domain until it was declassified in 1997.